codyaverett/memento/personal/job-hunting/Federal-reserve-bank-topics.md

 I have a lot of general programming experience with high and low level programming languages

-Over the past 13 years I've worked for Walmart
+I've worked at the Walmart and their corporate office for the past 13 years
 	and I've worked in a lot of different areas like, Point of sale processing and streaming customer Data
 		- Electronic Journal, searching through and locating transaction related data.